nithyaramakrishnan/data-shield/access.md

 2. Click **Your name > Settings**.

 3. Hover over the user whose permissions you want to edit.
-A pencil icon displays.
+A pencil icon shows.

 4. Click the pencil icon.
 The edit user screen opens.